201-568-6093

 Injured & Orphaned Opossum

-The Tenafly Nature Center does not take injured or orphaned wildlife!
-An animal’s best chance of survival is in the care of its own mother.
+An animal’s best chance for survival is in the care of its own mother.

-If your circumstance requires you to handle it, always wear protective gloves and place a towel over it to reduce stress.
-Always take extreme caution with wild animals.
-They may harbor diseases and try to defend themselves when fearful.
-Always be overly cautious of an animal you suspect is sick and in this scenario, keep yourself, children, and pets at a distance, and contact animal control immediately.
+If you must handle a wild animal, always wear protective gloves and place a towel or cloth over it to reduce stress.
+Use extreme caution, as wild animals may carry diseases or become defensive when frightened.
+Keep yourself, children, and pets at a safe distance, and contact your local animal control agency immediately if you suspect illness or injury.

 • greensections_bullets